 6. Visit the Turtle Sanctuary

 In Gili T, sea turtles are protected animal.
 They have a turtle sanctuary located to the right of the main jetty on the northern side of the island along the main road.
 At the sanctuary you can see (but you can’t touch) baby sea turtles of varying sizes waiting to be released to the ocean once they are of age.
 If you are lucky enough, you might be able to witness this “release” ceremony of these baby turtles!

 7. Rent a bike and go around the island

-To give you a picture of just how tiny Gili T is, it took us about an hour to cycle around the circumference of the island.
-We rented a bike for Rp 50,000 a day (or Rp 15,000 an hour) and just cycled on either side of the road.
+To give you a picture of just how tiny Gili T is, it took us just about an hour to cycle around the circumference of the island.
+We rented a bike for Rp 50,000 a day (or Rp 15,000 an hour) and just cycled.
 There is only one main road on the island so you’re bound to circle it if you just go straight.
 I recommend doing this on your first day, as this gives you a good overview of the island before deciding what you can do!

 What else can you do while visiting Gili?

 If you are spending time in the area for a long time, you can also consider going back to Lombok main island and challenge yourself to climb Rinjani, the second highest volcano in Indonesia.
 You can read all about my experience of climbing Rinjani here!

 Bali needs no introduction – and only a short ferry ride away from Lombok!
 You can spend some time partying in Seminyak, climb yet another active volcano Mount Batur (there are tons of active volcanoes in Indonesia), or go rice-terrace trekking in Ubud.